-TRIGGER (2019-2021) is a European project funded by Horizon 2020 that is tasked with providing EU institutions with the knowledge and tools to enhance their actorness, effectiveness and influence in global governance.
-As a partner in the TRIGGER project, IRGC contributes to advancing the understanding of global governance; scrutinizes the evolution of the EU’s interaction with global governance; identifies emerging trends that strengthen/weaken global governance and cooperation; and helps to build capacity for strategic foresight and public engagement inside EU institutions.
+TRIGGER (2019-2021) is an EU Horizon 2020 funded project tasked with providing EU institutions with the knowledge and tools to enhance their actorness, effectiveness and influence in global governance.
+As a partner in the TRIGGER project, IRGC contributes to advancing the understanding of global governance; scrutinises the evolution of the EU’s interaction with global governance; identifies emerging trends that strengthen/weaken global governance and cooperation; and helps to build capacity for strategic foresight and public engagement inside EU institutions.

-Within the project consortium, IRGC Executive Director Marie-Valentine Florin leads the research pillar on “governance and technologies: interrelations and opportunities”.
-The research focuses on:
+IRGC leads the research pillar on “governance and technologies: interrelations and opportunities”, which focuses on:

-- Understanding how emerging technologies and governance interact.
-For example: how distributed ledger technologies are used by governments and public administrations.
+- Understanding how digital technologies and governance interact.
+For example: how distributed ledger technologies or machine learning are used by governments and public administrations.

 - Analysing new developments and current trends in the governance of and by various emerging technologies.
 For example: initiatives to regulate AI and to use AI for automating decision-making.

 - Examining how these technologies contribute to shaping the EU policy agenda and new modes of governance.
 For example: new forms of citizen consultation that might substitute or complement institutional democracy.